Romea/romea-ros2-localisation-msgs/README.md

 | `ObservationPose2D` | 2D pose and lever arm | Covariance in `romea_common_msgs/Pose2D` |
 | `ObservationRange` | Range and antenna positions | Range standard deviation |

-The `level_arm` fields describe the position of the physical measurement point with respect to the localisation body frame.
+The `lever_arm` fields describe the position of the physical measurement point with respect to the localisation body frame.
 For example, a GPS observation is measured at the antenna position, not directly at the robot control point.

 ## 4) Localisation Status